samridhi49/ILC_Workshop_Report_Automation/README.md

 - Select the macro
 - Click ``Run`` to create the slide

-There's also ways to add graphs and customize the ppt based on a selected range of data but might have to look more into that
+There's also ways to add graphs and customize the ppt based on a selected range of data but might have to look more into that.